mancuso/bbb/README.md

 Placing the above lines in the .profile file in your home directory will execute them automatically upon login.

 Double check that these directories exist.
-You may have to make changes to the capemgr version you are running.
+You may have to make changes to match the capemgr version you are running.
 Use the directories you find on your system.

 ##### Device Tree Overlay
 The DTS file needs to be complied and placed into

     /lib/firmware

-For details on device tree overlays, see the great tutorial on the site listed below.
+For details on device tree overlays, see the great tutorial on the [Derek Molloy's Web site](http://derekmolloy.ie/tag/beaglebone-black).

 ##### Running the Setup Script
 Once your environment variables are setup, device tree overlay compiled, running the setup script will enable the GPIO configuration and you're ready to execute code.

-### Development

-Developing high performance analong input is the highest priority, but also the most challenging to tackle, because of ongoing changes to the Linux kernel wrt ARM and how analog input is processed.
-I will probably wait until the dust settles before investing time in a solid analog API for the onboard ADCs.
-Development plans are as follows

-- Analog input using memory maped I/O
-- Integrate SPI and I2C functionality
-- More documentation and example code

 ### Useful Links